nih-cfde/training-and-engagement/docs/General-Tools/UNIX/find.md

 TGGGGAATATTGCACAATGGGCGAAAGCCTGATGCAGCGACGCCGCGTGAGGGATGGAGGCCTTCGGGTTGTAAACCTCTTTCGCTCATGGTCAAGCCGCAACTCAAGGTTGTGGTGAGGGTAGTGGGTAAAGAAGCGCCGGCTAACTACGTGCCAGCAGCCGCGGTAATACGTAGGGCGCGAGCGTTGTCCGGAATTATTGGGCGTAAAGGGCTTGTAGGCGGTTGGTCGCGTCTGCCGTGAAATCCTCTGGCTTAACTGGGGGCGTGCGGTGGGTACGGGCTGACTTGAGTGCGGTAGGGGAGACTGGAACTCCTGGTGTAGCGGTGGAATGCGCAGATATCAGGAAGAACACCGGTGGCGAAGGCGGGTCTCTGGGCCGTTACTGACGCTGAGGAGCGAAAGCGTGGGGAGCGAACAGGATTAGATACCCTGGTAGTCCACGCTGTAAACGTTGGGCACTAGGTGTGGGGGCCACCCGTGGTTTCTGCGCCGTAGCTAACGCTTTAAGTGCCCCGCCTGGGGAGTACGGCC
 ```

 FASTQ and FASTA files are often used in combination to map reads to a genome or transcription.
-You've seen three ways to read large files.
+You have seen three ways to read large files.
 Next, we will learn how to use and manipulate the files.

 ### Wildcards

-Sometimes you know a file or directory exists, but you can't find it.
+Sometimes you know a file or directory exists, but you cannot find it.
 Sometimes you want to find many files with similar properties.
 This is where the wildcard (`*`) comes in handy.
 What do the following commands do?

 1. `ls *`